dylanhogg/awesome-python/categories/crypto.md

 ### [Binance-volatility-trading-bot](https://github.com/cyberpunkmetalhead/binance-volatility-trading-bot) by [cyberpunkmetalhead](https://github.com/cyberpunkmetalhead)
-Binance-volatility-trading-bot: This is a fully functioning Binance trading bot that measures the volatility of every coin on Binance and places trades with the highest gaining coins If you like this project consider donating though the Brave browser to allow me to continuously improve the script.
+This is a fully functioning Binance trading bot that measures the volatility of every coin on Binance and places trades with the highest gaining coins If you like this project consider donating though the Brave browser to allow me to continuously improve the script.
 [https://github.com/cyberpunkmetalhead/binance-volatility-trading-bot](https://github.com/cyberpunkmetalhead/binance-volatility-trading-bot)
 31 stars per week over 104 weeks
 3,254 stars, 757 forks, 147 watches